hashkat/hashkat/docs/tutorial04.md

 * follow_model: twitter_suggest
 * use_barabasi: true
 * barabasi_connections: 1
+* all agent_type follow_rate:  0

 Until now we've had the number of agents within the network remain constant through the simulation.
 Now we are going to have the number of agents increase over time, by setting initial_agents to 10, and max_agents to 1000.

 For simplicity, we will only use 'Standard' agent_types.
 We must set the 'Standard' agent_type's follow rate to 0.0, so that the only manner in which agents are connecting with each other is through the barabasi_connections they are assigned to make.
+In **#k@** allowing follow_back or following_through_retweets may permit the agent to follow even though their follow_rate is zero.

 ```python
 analysis: